 With good oral hygiene routines, your symptoms should subside and your gums should return to normal in about one to two weeks.
 Even though some of the treatments offer a fresh start, your responsibility is to keep your mouth healthy.

 Even early stages of severe periodontal disease can be a hinderance to your daily routine.
 Prevent the need for periodontitis treatment by taking care of your teeth.
 But when it’s out of your control, know where to go and who to turn to.

-Do you have any questions about the periodontitis treatment in Yonkers?
-Would you like to schedule an appointment the best in class dentist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our Yonkers dentistry center for consultation with the periodontitis specialist.
+Do you have any questions about periodontitis treatment?
+Would you like to schedule an appointment with the best in class dentists of Park Avenue Smiles?
+Please contact our dentistry center in Yonkers for a consultation with the periodontitis specialist.